David-Elkabas/vue-vuetify-vuex-dbServer/README.md

 ### Compiles and hot-reloads for development

-first load up the fake DB using in terminal:
+first load up the fake DB in terminal:

 ```
 json-server --watch .\db\db.json
 ```

-than run the program in different terminal using the comment:
+than run the program in different terminal using the commend:

 ```
 npm run serve